 What do you do all day on an Arctic Expedition Cruise?

-There is a lot of time spent on shore or in the zodiacs doing wildlife viewing or bird watching.
+There is a lot of time spent on shore or in the zodiacs doing wildlife viewing, bird watching, and hiking/exploring.
 On our way to Wrangel Island we stopped at various islands and villages in the Chukotka Region.
 Most of it was all quite desolate and picturesque and we made only one stop in a village where there were local people.
 The region is sparsely populated, so there aren’t many villages to stop at.

 What are Zodiac Landings and What do you do Ashore?